pkmn/engine/docs/DESIGN.md

 performance, and the engine will tradeoff never performance for any other feature.
 This principle leads to the following:

-- the engine is much **more targetted in scope** than either the original game cartridge (which includes code for an entire RPG) or Pokemon Showdown (which supports a fully featured simulator in addition to a chat server).
-The engine more closely approximates a subset of Pokemon Showdown's [`Battle`](https://github.com/smogon/pokemon-showdown/blob/master/sim/battle.ts)
+- the engine is much **more targeted in scope** than either the original game cartridge (which includes code for an entire RPG) or Pokémon Showdown (which supports a fully featured simulator in addition to a chat server).
+The engine more closely approximates a subset of Pokémon Showdown's [`Battle`](https://github.com/smogon/pokemon-showdown/blob/master/sim/battle.ts)
   class:
   - there is no [`BattleStream`](https://github.com/smogon/pokemon-showdown/blob/master/sim/battle-stream.ts)
-    equivalent - Pokemon Showdown's stream abstraction is asynchronous and text based, both of which add latency
+    equivalent - Pokémon Showdown's stream abstraction is asynchronous and text based, both of which add latency
-  - the is no support for validating teams/formats/custom rules - these are expected to be taken care of at a higher level
+  - the is no support for validating teams / formats / custom rules - these are expected to be taken care of at a higher level
   - the is no input (choice) validation - the engine is expected to be wrapped by some form of driver code which either provides the input validation for